 Platform: Border security, support for local public schools, healthcare for retired teachers

-With two legislative sessions under his belt, the self-described “conservative, Republican, Christian” veterinarian typically votes along far-right conservative party lines.
+Summary: With two legislative sessions under his belt, the self-described “conservative, Republican, Christian” veterinarian typically votes along far-right conservative party lines.

 Prior to becoming a member of the Texas House, reporters uncovered irregularities with Stucky’s veterinary practice, including an incident leading to the suspension of his veterinary license.
 The North Texas Daily reported that “Stucky was placed on probation for most of 2011 after the Texas Board of Veterinary Medical Examiners found he was giving out medication without fully diagnosing the patients.
 And in a 2010 report by CBS 11 found “Dr. Lynn Stucky unnecessarily euthanized hundreds of family pets at the Sanger animal shelter.”

 Stucky’s record shows he isn’t only bad for animals, but for taxpayers.
 He voted for prohibiting local governments from regulating new construction contracts, siding with the industry who has donated over $26,000 to his campaign.

 District voting history: In 2018, Allison beat his opponent by 6,164 votes, winning by an 8.5% margin